 Q&A Video: What’s the most important lesson to learn about credit scores?

 Credit approvals are not just based on a credit score

 When a lender pulls your credit to make a credit decision, they may get a credit score, and they’ll also get a copy of your credit report from one or more of the three credit bureaus.
 You can learn more about the difference between credit scores and credit reports in the video below.

 Q&A Video: What’s the difference between credit reports and credit scores?

 A lender might make a decision based on just a credit score.
 Beyond that, they may look also at specific information on your credit report to make their decision.

 Here’s one example where that is important: Most credit scoring models only consider hard inquiries in the past year.
 However, credit inquiries from the past two years are included on your credit reports.
-Some lenders have rules for denial based on the number of credit inquiries you’ve had in the past year.
+Some lenders have rules for denial based on the number of credit inquiries you’ve had in the past two years.
 So, even if you have credit inquiries that are over a year old and not being counted in your credit scores, a lender might still deny you based on inquiries.

 Whether you get approved or denied is not based solely on credit history.
 Your income, which isn’t on your credit reports, is another piece of information that is considered.
 It’s up to you to report your income accurately on a credit card application.
 In some cases the credit card issuer may ask for documents to verify your income.